dokato/code-review-site/content/pages/about.md

 # About the workshop

-Code review is a fsantastic development practice that helps improving the quality, and the maintainability of a software project, whilst also fostering collaboration, and effective team work.
+Code review is a fantastic development practice that helps improving the quality, and the maintainability of a software project, whilst also fostering collaboration, and effective team work.
 The concept of the Code review (a.k.a. [_Peer Code Review_](https://en.wikipedia.org/wiki/Code_review)) is pretty simple: people (usually referred to as _reviewers_) read and check a software program by reading its source code in order to